 Vista Partners LLC

 Russell is inspired by:

-Our inspiration comes from the desire to transfer guidance and control technologies developed in the aerospace sector to benefit people with neurological disorders and help them to lead safer lives.
+Our inspiration comes from the desire to transfer guidance and control technologies developed in the aerospace sector to the benefit of people with neurological disorders in order to help them lead safer lives.

 Patent status: none